Loic-Rameau/DataTable/README.md

 # Knowing issues

 Due to the fact we use a table.
-The table rendering doesn't work on IE and other engine who doesn't support template in table and select.
+The select rendering doesn't work on IE and other engine who doesn't support template.

 ## Dependencies